GabrieleLagani/SpikingGrid/README.md

-Spiking neural network simulator which allows to simulate neuronal cultures placed over a Multi-Electrode Arrays (MEAs).
+Spiking neural network simulator which allows to simulate neuronal cultures placed over Multi-Electrode Arrays (MEAs).

 MEAs can be used to stimulate and/or record the activity of the neuronal culture.
 Thus, these devices might enable the use of